 About Wayne Toups & Zydecajun

-Toups has stormed on, with numerous recordings to his credit, while keeping up a frenetic touring pace.
-He is on the road most of the time and has taken his unique sound all over the world.
-Festival and television appearances have made him one of the most visible musicians of his culture.
-His work is on soundtracks for television (Broken Badges) and the movies (Steel Magnolias).
-He has backed many renowned singers, including Mark Chesnutt and Clay Walker.
+Toups stormed on, with numerous recordings to his credit, while keeping up a frenetic touring pace.
+He was on the road most of the time and took his unique sound all over the world.
+Festival and television appearances made him one of the most visible musicians of his culture.
+His music appeared on soundtracks for television (Broken Badges) and films (Steel Magnolias).
+He backed many renowned singers, including Mark Chesnutt and Clay Walker.
 His recordings such as Blast from the Bayou (1988), Fish Out of Water (1991), Back to the Bayou (1995), and More Than Just a Little (1998) are considered party music staples in Louisiana and other parts of the world.
 Toups then returned to his roots, but in his own inimitable way.
 His 2000 release Little Wooden Box (his debut for Shanachie Records) is a case in point; it contains songs in both French and English and traditional tunes reinvented as rockers.
 Whether "Southern Girls" or "Les Filles de la Ville," the common denominator was high-energy music.